Chuck Billy (Chuck Billy 'n' Folks): Description

-Because the set is the Brazilian countryside, where there's Nature aplenty, many of Chuck Billy's stories are taken on the subject of environmental awareness and Brazilian folklore.
+Because the setting is the Brazilian countryside, where there's nature aplenty, many of Chuck Billy's stories are taken on the subject of environmental awareness and Brazilian folklore.
 The sacis are recurring characters, nearly always against the humans, such as popular folk creatures such as the werewolf, the Headless Mule and the Boitatá.

 In the future, he has already been shown as having a son called Urutaia, conveniently named after a jaguar cub he once befriended, but was also portrayed having a son called Quinzinho Bento, whereas a woman next to him (presumably his wife Rosinha) was carrying a toddler.

+Films

+Chuck Billy and the Marvelous Guava Tree (2025 - first live-action film featuring the character Chuck Billy).